 GO Airport Express

-The The Magnificent Mile Association Traffic & Transportation Committee monitors and evaluates traffic related issues and proposals and looks at the long-term transportation needs of the The Magnificent Mile Association area.
-This Committee is made up of transportation industry professionals, parking garage and valet owners and operators, and representatives from the Chicago Transit Authority, Chicago Department of Transportation, METRA, and University of Illinois Urban Transportation Center.
-This Committee is open to general The Magnificent Mile Association Membership.
+The The Magnificent Mile Association Traffic & Transportation Committee monitors and evaluates traffic related issues and proposals and looks at the long-term transportation needs of the The Magnificent Mile Association district.
+This Committee is made up of transportation industry professionals, parking garage and valet owners and operators, area institutions and representatives from the Chicago Transit Authority, Chicago Department of Transportation and other related groups.
+This Committee is open to general Magnificent Mile Association Membership.
 I am interested in learning more about this committee.

 Security & Emergency Preparedness Committee